 Recent change of universal service now includes adequate broadband IAS within its scope.
 The implementation of the universal service regime varies significantly among MSs as the definition of adequate broadband IAS varies according to the current infrastructure deployment in each territory.
-There are currently 18 MSs which have defined the concept of adequate broadband IAS while 2 countries have stated that they have not, and 9 countries informed that they have not yet, due to pending decisions or other various reasons.
+There are currently 19 MSs which have defined the concept of adequate broadband IAS while 1 country has stated that it has not, and 9 countries informed that they have not yet, due to pending decisions or other various reasons.